avo-hq/docs.avohq.io/docs/3.0/avo-3.md

 - Multiple actions flows
 - Intelligent resource title
 - License checking mechanism improvements
-- Dynamic fields (coming soon)
-- Nested record creation (coming soon)
-- Resource tools in fields (coming soon)

-## What are we working on next?

-Avo 3 is not finished yet.
-We will continue to provide the same cadence of one release every two weeks you are used to.
-Some the things we want to focus on in the near future are:
+##### Coming soon

 - Theming
+- Audit logs (Enterprise feature)
+- Developer experience improvements
+  - linter
+  - VSCode extension
+  - improved error messaging
+- Resource adapters
-- Improvements to the dynamic filters
+- Customizable dynamic filters
 - Custom resource adapters
 - Dynamic fields
-- Nested records creation
+- Nested record creation
-- Resource tool in fields
+- Resource tools in fields

+Avo 3 is not finished yet.
+We will continue to provide the same cadence of one release every ~~two~~ four weeks you are used to.
+Some the things we want to focus on in the near future are:

 Please follow our [Roadmap](https://avohq.io/roadmap) for more information about that.